axxroytovu/ENG521_project_main/readme.md

 ### deep_learning

 The `deep_learning` folder contains the core code that generates the DGM and PINN networks.
 The `deep_network_core.py` file contains class definitions for the various network models, and a base class for the loss function.
-THe `utils.py` file contains a variety of utility functions, such as a Laplacian function and a Curl function which are often utilized as part of differential equations.
+The `utils.py` file contains a variety of utility functions, such as a Laplacian function and a Curl function which are often utilized as part of differential equations.

 ### fluid_flow